 Most apps treat limits as a wall.
 We used Kofi and celebratory language to frame it as progress, making the upgrade feel like a reward rather than a restriction.

-We tested the onboarding prototype with 5 users and found three major friction points.
+We tested the onboarding prototype and found three major friction points.

 Users expected to type a number, not scroll through options.